Religion & Thought

 Britannica defines the Shema as the Jewish confession of faith made up of three scriptural texts from Deuteronomy and Numbers, forming part of the evening and morning services.

-That is important because the Shema is not just one sentence quoted in isolation.
-It is a liturgical unit built from biblical passages that teach devotion, memory, and commandment.
+That is important because the Shema is larger than one famous sentence quoted in isolation.
+It is a liturgical unit built from Torah passages that teach devotion, memory, and commandment.

 It is tied to daily rhythm